Do AI Companies Make Good on Voluntary Commitments to the White House?: Results

 \textbf{Low scores for third-party reporting align with concerns of chilling effects on third-party research.} Alongside model-weight security, third-party reporting is another low-scoring commitment at 34.4\%.
-Eight companies receive a 0\% for this commitment.
-These low scores are especially surprising because there are natural incentives for companies to make these bounties transparent to maximize external reporting.
-Our finding aligns with those of \citet{longpre2024safeharbor} who find that current company policies around AI-related bug bounties and protections for third-party research are unclear and uneven.
-In particular, they argue that current conditions are suppressive of third-party reporting, given that researchers may be concerned with legal reprisal absent protections or safe harbor, instead of being supportive as envisaged under this commitment. \\
+Eight companies score 0\% on this commitment.
+These low scores are especially surprising because the commitment is focused on providing bounties for reporting, and there are natural incentives for companies to make these bounties transparent to maximize external reporting.
+Our finding aligns with those of \citet{longpre2024safeharbor}, who find that current company policies around AI-related bug bounties and protections for third-party research are unclear and uneven.
+In particular, they argue that companies' policies suppress third-party reporting---given that researchers may be concerned with legal reprisal absent safe harbor (e.g. for responsible penetration testing)---instead of being supportive of such research, as required by this commitment.

-\subsection{Indicator-level results.}

-In Figure \ref{fig:disaggregate-indicator-scores}, we report the scores per indicator for each company.
-On average, indicators were awarded to 8.4 of the 16 companies with a standard deviation of 5. \\
+\subsection{Indicator-Level Results}

-\textbf{Extreme indicator-level scores align with commitment-level scores.} Seven indicators are awarded to at least 14 companies (one standard deviation above the mean): four belong to the highest-scoring commitment on content provenance, two belong to the commitment on public reporting.
-These are ``Report capabilities'', which is awarded to every company and is clearly incentivized by market forces, and ``Report domains of inappropriate use'', which is satisfied by all companies except for Apple.
-The remaining one is to ``Establish or join a forum or mechanisms for information sharing'', which all companies receive on the basis of their membership in the US AI Safety Consortium.
+\textbf{Extreme indicator-level scores align with commitment-level scores.} On average, each indicator is awarded to 8.5 of the 16 companies with a standard deviation of 4.9.
+Seven indicators are satisfied by at least 14 companies (one standard deviation above the mean): four belong to the highest-scoring commitment on content provenance, two belong to the commitment on public reporting.
+These are ``Report capabilities'', which is satisfied by every company and is clearly incentivized by market forces, and ``Report domains of inappropriate use'', which is satisfied by every company except for Apple.
+The remaining indicator is to ``Establish or join a forum or mechanisms for information sharing'', which all companies receive on the basis of their membership in the US AI Safety Institute Consortium.